BirdseyeSoftware/tracker.vim/README.md

 ## Note

-If you have been directed to this page, is because you know about the pulse project, otherwise, there will be more info about soonish.
+If you have been directed to this page, is because you know about the pulse project.
+There will be more info about it later.